joinpursuit/dom_2_exercise/DOM_2_Assignment.md

-# Jack In The Box
+# Jack In The Boxx

 Remember the old toy, the [jack-in-the-box](https://en.wikipedia.org/wiki/Jack-in-the-box)?
 Pretty creepy, huh?
 Well, we're going to make a virtual jack-in-the-box today.